tedhchen/policynet.terms/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# policynet\_terms: ERGM Terms for Policy Network Studies
+# policynet.terms: ERGM Terms for Policy Network Studies

 ## Updates